rabiaq123/randomizer-game-api/README.md

-# CIS3260 (Software Design IV) Assignment 4
+# CIS3260 (Software Design IV) Assignment 1

 Ruby Assignment

-This assignment asked us to implement classes and methods in Ruby from a given type/interface design provided.
+This assignment asked students to implement classes and methods in Ruby from a given type/interface design provided, and to create tests for them.

 ## Author Information

 * Name: Rabia Qureshi
 * Student ID: 1046427
 * Email: rqureshi@uoguelph.ca

+## Compiling and Running

+In the root directory, run the following two commands:

+* To run all tests: `ruby testgames.rb`
+* To run an individual test: `ruby testgames.rb -n test_name`

 ## Statement of Individual Work